tomerlichtash/mels-loop/public/content/docs/mels-hack-the-missing-bits/index.en.md

         Sure enough, the next program instruction was in address location zero,
         and the program went happily on its way.
+        (Lines 202-205)

 ## The Unpleasant Truth

 All this is possible in theory, but we still don't know where the `JUMP` instruction takes its operand from.
-We know that the operand's value must be `0` and it should be ready.
-The address span `(A)` indeed contains `0`, but nowhere in the description of RPC-4000's architecture, does Nather mention an option of the data address field doubling as an instruction address.
+We know that the operand's value must be 0 and it should be ready.
+The address span (A) indeed contains 0, but nowhere in the description of RPC-4000's architecture does Nather mention an option of the data address field doubling as an instruction address.
 The `JUMP` instruction could take its value from some register, but that `0` would have to be stored there beforehand, providing a screaming clue that some operation was being set up.

-Not only did I gloss over this crucial step for 30 years - I also ignored the absence from this part of the story, of the unique addressing mode described above.
-The one that included the next instruction address in every instruction(!).
-Was that part of affected in the overflow?
+Not only did I gloss over this crucial step for 30 years – I also ignored the absence from this part of the story, of the unique addressing mode described above.
+The one that included the next instruction address in every instruction.
+Was that part affected by the overflow?
 Was there any relationship between the `JUMP` opcode and the `(A)` or `(N)` fields?
 And what about that `(X)` bit?
 Its alleged location, between two bitfields, just seemed... wrong.

-After demoting myself from 'computer guy' to 'A guy who likes to think of himself as such', I took the basic step required to understand Mel's hack: looking up the [RPC-4000 manual](http://www.bitsavers.org/pdf/royalPrecision/RPC-4000/RPC-4000_Programming_Manual.pdf).
+After recovering from this blow to my computer ego, I took the basic step required to understand Mel's hack: looking up the RPC-4000 manual.
 It didn't take much browsing to hit a figure that dispelled all my doubts.

 ![RPC 4000 Instruction format](https://res.cloudinary.com/dcajl1s6a/image/upload/v1654892829/mels-hack/RPC_4000_Instruction_ypjaii.png)

-Quite simply, the hack, as described in Ed Nather's account, is impossible on the RPC-4000.
+Quite simply, the hack, as described in **Ed Nather**'s account, is impossible on the RPC-4000.
 The opcode `(C)` field, supposedly modified by the overflow, is in the least significant bits of the instruction.
 In the terms used above:

              XNNNAAACCC
         MSB <----------> LSB

 Thus, any overflow (which progresses toward the MSB) in the bits above the opcode, would not affect the latter.
-Furthermore, opcode `0` was not "A Jump instruction", but rather one of two operations - `HLT` or `SNS` - the specifics of which are beyond the scope of this analysis.
+Furthermore, opcode `0` was not "A Jump instruction", but a different operation altogether,  the specifics of which are beyond the scope of this analysis.
 Thus, even a different bit arrangement would not have redeemed the described hack.

-## Reconstructing the Hack...
+## Reconstructing the Hack

-Obviously, once we rule out Nather's code flow, all options are on the table, including the possibility that the whole thing is made up.
+Obviously, once we rule out **Ed Nather**'s code flow, all options are on the table, including the possibility that the whole thing is made up.
 However, it's interesting to speculate about scenarios that resemble the one described in The Story of Mel.
-Further browsing through the sources that Tomer had collected, revealed that the discrepancy between the story and the machine specs did not escape other Mel enthusiasts.
-David Nugent's [Excellent Writeup](https://www.freecodecamp.org/news/macho-programmers-drum-memory-and-a-forensic-analysis-of-1960s-machine-code-6c5da6a40244/) discusses the problem, but still suggests a flow with the impossible opcode overflow.
-The [YCombinator discussion](https://news.ycombinator.com/item?id=20489273) contains an excellent analysis of the problem by "YeGoblynQueenne" \([Stassa Patsantzis](https://github.com/stassa)\), including a brief outline of a mechanism described below.
+Further browsing through this project’s resources page revealed that the discrepancy between the story and the machine specs did not escape other Mel enthusiasts.
+[Excellent Writeup](https://www.freecodecamp.org/news/macho-programmers-drum-memory-and-a-forensic-analysis-of-1960s-machine-code-6c5da6a40244/) discusses the problem, but still suggests a flow with the impossible opcode overflow.
+The discussion at Hacker News contains an excellent analysis of the problem by [Stassa Patsantzis](https://github.com/stassa) ("YeGoblynQueenne"), including a brief outline of a mechanism described below.

 ## A Pure Overflow Scenario